futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ### Enter inductive graphs

-The paper makes a very interesting observation at some point: lists and trees algorithms are much simpler and more modular than graph algorithms and do not require additional bookkeeping: why is that?
-The answer is two-fold: for once, their definition is inductive and function definitions using those data structures are also inductive and besides that pattern matching helps a great deal when it comes to clarity and succinctness.
+The paper makes a very interesting observation: lists and trees algorithms are much simpler and more modular than graph algorithms and do not require additional bookkeeping: why is that?
+The answer is two-fold: their definition is inductive and function definitions using those data structures are also inductive and besides that pattern matching helps a great deal when it comes to clarity and succinctness.
 Now let's have a look at the definition of graphs: they are usually